-The inclusion of the reference to peatland within a definition constitutes an attempt to regulatory overreach and doesn't align to the Environment Court's expectation that people on the peatland would be left to the quiet enjoyment of their land.
+The inclusion of the reference to peatland within a definition constitutes an attempt to regulate by stealth, and flies in the face of the Environment Court's expectation that people on the peatland would be left to the quiet enjoyment of their land.
+It smacks of bad faith regulation.